EvidentSecurity/esp-sdk-ruby/docs/TagsApi.md

 alert_id = 56 # Integer | The ID of the alert to list tags for

 opts = {
-  page: "{:number=>1,+:size=>20}", # String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
+  page: "{:number=>1,+:size=>20}" # String | Page Number and Page Size.
+Number is the page number of the collection to return, size is the number of items to return per page.
-  include: "include_example" # String | Related objects that can be included in the response:   See Including Objects for more information.
 }

 begin